SayakaT-tky/Getting_and_Cleaning_Data_CourseProject_drafting/README.md

 One of the most exciting areas in all of data science right now is wearable computing.
 Companies like Fitbit, Nike, and Jawbone Up are racing to develop the most advanced algorithms to attract new users.

-In this project, open data set collected from the accelerometers from the Samsung Galaxy S smartphone was utilized.
+In this project, open data set collected from the accelerometers from the Samsung Galaxy S smartphone was utilized (The source of the original data set is as written in the 'Data source' section below).
 Through the work, the data was cleaned to finally obtain a new tidy data which can be used for later analysis.

 This repository contains all files requested for project submission as follows: